 Results of the RFI

-Public comments on the RFI closed on June 10, 2022, with CMS receiving over 3,000 comments from parties ranging from long-term care ombudsman, providers, resident advocates, nursing home staff and administrators, caretakers, and labor unions.
+Public comments on the RFI closed on June 10, 2022, with CMS receiving over 3,000 comments from parties ranging from long-term care ombudsmen, providers, resident advocates, nursing home staff and administrators, caretakers, and labor unions.

 Some commenters suggested a move away from a minimum staffing requirement and instead implementing an acuity staffing model per shift.
 Other commenters recommended a staff to patient ratio as an alternative.
 Advocacy groups also stated that acuity should stand as a primary determinant in the establishment of minimum staffing standards.

 Also, know that there is ample room between permanent staff and per-diem options.
 Look for ways to incorporate block booking, contract, and float pool approaches to staffing that will help you achieve the positive patient outcomes and consistency for your residents that CMS is interested in.

-Megan is a business writer with over 15 years’ experience in healthcare enterprise technology.
+Megan is a business writer with over 15 years of experience in healthcare enterprise technology.
 She holds an MBA and B.S. in Healthcare Administration.
 She now keeps an ongoing eye on the latest developments and successes in healthcare admin technology and the people who use it to build a better world for providers, patients, and their care communities.